google/WebFundamentals/src/content/en/tools/lighthouse/audits/time-to-interactive.md

 The code snippet describes how to programmatically access TTI data and submit it to Google Analytics.

+TTI can be difficult to track in the wild.
+You may prefer to track [First Input Delay][FID], instead.

 [RUM]: /web/fundamentals/performance/user-centric-performance-metrics#tracking_tti
+[FID]: /web/updates/2018/05/first-input-delay

 ## More information {: #more-info }